Dark-knight-09/Terraform-study/Learn_Terraform.md

 - terraform refresh : updates the .tf according to infrastructure.
 - terraform destory: destories all the resource created using current terraform file.[ be carefull ]
 - terraform workspace: used to create, delete, list, select the workspace.
+- terraform init: initialize the terraform config file in the directory

 # meta-arguments in terraform: